Turn Down and Save: how are my savings calculated?

 How does Loop calculate your reduction in usage?

 The idea is to use your historic smart meter data to estimate how you typically use electricity at the time of the Turn Down and Save event.
 This typical usage is called your “baseline”.
-For example, if a Turn Down and Save event is from 5pm to 6pm on a Monday, the calculation looks at how you’ve used electricity between 5pm and 6pm on the previous 10 weekdays (excluding bank holidays and days with Turn Down and Save events) to calculate your baseline.
+For example, if a Turn Down and Save event is from 5pm to 6pm on a Monday, the calculation looks at how you’ve used electricity between 5pm and 6pm on the previous 10 days (excluding bank holidays and days with Turn Down and Save events) to calculate your baseline.

 turn down and save-smart-meter